有用GRAMMAR - IDIOM

 28. (as) clean as a new pin 非常潔淨:

-Mary is a cleanliness fanatic (潔癖的人) ;she keeps her house as
+Mary is a cleanliness fanatic (潔癖的人) ;she keeps her house as clean as

 a new pin.